thelastpickle/stress-operator/documentation/prometheus.md

 apiVersion: monitoring.coreos.com/v1
 kind: Prometheus
 metadata:
-  name: tlpstress
+  name: stress
 spec:
   serviceAccountName: prometheus
   serviceMonitorSelector:
     matchLabels:
-      app: tlpstress
+      app: stress
   resources:
     requests:
       memory: 400Mi
   enableAdminAPI: false
 ```

-**Note:** The `Prometheus` object currently is not configurable through the tlp-stress operator.
+**Note:** The `Prometheus` object currently is not configurable through the stress operator.
 You will need to directly edit [config/prometheus/bundle.yaml](../config/prometheus/bundle.yaml) at deployment time.

 #### Accessing Prometheus Console
 A service is deployed to expose the Prometheus web UI.
 It looks like this: